 Now combine the above approach with the usual “this button colour works great”, and you'll be building a 3-D plan to your timings, and ultimately a more formidable strategy based not just on gut instinct, but cold hard facts and stats. *

 *Note, gut instinct is not always a bad thing, I’ll be touching upon this concept later in the year.

 In 2019, I’d strongly advise you to take your data analysis seriously, collect and review it meticulously.
 It will take a while to build up a large enough sample of data to work with but once you have done this, it will pay off big-time.

 I’ve already gone out and bought myself a new Ideary for 2019!
 And now I want you to do the same.
-You can pick up a quality diary from Poundland for just £1.
+You can pick up a quality diary from any discount shop for next to nothing.
 Re-cover it, (so you add a personal emotional value to it), and then start furiously noting down every idea you can think of for your 2019 strategies and ways you can add more value to your education target audience.

-Refer to it daily, be dedicated to it all year, and I assure you, it will be the best £1 you spend all year!
+Refer to it daily, be dedicated to it all year, and I assure you, it will be the best money you spend all year!